Fort William, Ontario: English regime (North West Company Fort William, 1803–1821)

-In 1803, the Nor'Westers abandoned Grand Portage and established a new fur trading post on the Kaministiquia River on land acquired from the Ojibwe by written agreement 30 July 1798.
+In 1803, the Nor'Westers abandoned Grand Portage and established a new fur trading post on the Kaministiquia River on land acquired from the Ojibwe by written agreement dated 30 July 1798.
 The post was named Fort William in 1807 after William McGillivray, chief director of the North West Company from 1804-1821.

+Hudson's Bay Company 1821–1884

 After the union of the North West Company with the Hudson's Bay Company (HBC) in 1821, the fort lost its raison d'être because most trade shifted to York Factory on Hudson Bay.
 It became a minor HBC fur trading post.
 The original site disappeared under development of Canadian Pacific Railway railroad tracks and coal piles in the 1880s.
-A replica of Fort William was built further upstream on the Kaministiquia River at Pointe de Meuron, a former military staging location named after Lord Selkirk's Swiss de Meuron Regiment.
+A replica of the Fort William post was built further upstream on the Kaministiquia River at Pointe de Meuron, a Hudson Bay Company post, later used as a military staging location named after Lord Selkirk's Swiss de Meuron Regiment.
 It is now known as the Fort William Historical Park.